Theory & Overview

 TEC Theory & Overview

-Trinity Educational Center, Inc. (TEC) is a 501(c)(3) tax-exempt organization and a Vermont registered Domestic Non-profit Corporation.
-The Youth and Educational Center is named "Infinite," signifying unlimited and boundless potential, which aligns with our motto.
-TEC promotes a new way of thinking by advocating for a healthy lifestyle and emphasizing healthy alternatives.
-These opportunities create a safe environment to help young people develop a sense of purpose, boost self-esteem, build skills for success, and empower them to choose a healthy lifestyle.
+Trinity Educational Center, Inc. (TEC) is a 501(c)(3) tax-exempt organization and a registered domestic non-profit corporation in Vermont.
+Our youth and educational center is named "Infinite," symbolizing unlimited and boundless potential, which reflects our core motto.
+TEC advocates for a healthier way of living by promoting healthy alternatives.
+We create opportunities that establish a safe environment, helping young people develop a sense of purpose, boost their self-esteem, build essential skills for success, and empower them to choose a healthy lifestyle.

-TEC is dedicated to empowering young people to discover their inner strength, enabling them to confidently reject drug and alcohol use rather than simply telling them that saying no is the right thing to do.
-TEC believes a significant and impactful difference exists between the two approaches.
-While nearly everyone understands that drugs have negative consequences, not all young people realize that they have a choice, particularly in Chittenden County communities where drug (opioids, marijuana) and alcohol use is on the rise, leading to long-term use of drugs and alcohol.
+TEC is committed to empowering young people to discover their inner strength, enabling them to refuse drug and alcohol use and suicidal thoughts confidently.
+Instead of simply telling them that saying no is the right choice, TEC believes there is a significant difference between the two approaches.
+While most people understand that drugs have negative consequences, not all young people realize they have the option to choose, especially in Chittenden County communities where the use of drugs (such as opioids and marijuana) and alcohol, thoughts of suicide are on the rise.
+This trend can lead to long-term substance use or death.

-Moreover, there has been a significant increase in the percentage of students who have experimented with electronic vapor products such as e-cigarettes, e-cigars, e-pipes, vape pipes, vaping pens, e-hookahs, and hookah pens.
-TEC goes beyond simply imparting knowledge and emphasizes empowering young people by allowing them to make choices and exert influence.
-This helps them resist peer pressure and make informed health decisions.
+The percentage of students who have tried electronic vapor products, including e-cigarettes, e-cigars, e-pipes, vape pens, e-hookahs, and hookah pens, has significantly increased.
+TEC focuses on providing information and empowering young people to make choices and have a voice.
+This approach helps them resist peer pressure and make informed health decisions.

 Our Goals

-1. Create a safe environment that helps young people develop strong interpersonal skills and a sense of purpose.
+Create a safe environment that supports young people in developing strong interpersonal skills and a sense of purpose.

-2. Help the youth understand the four stages of Adolescent Identity Development: Identity Diffusion, Identity Foreclosure, Identity Moratorium, and Identity Achievement.
+Help youth understand the four stages of Adolescent Identity Development: Identity Diffusion, Identity Foreclosure, Identity Moratorium, and Identity Achievement.

-3. Use positive influence to help youth build self-esteem and skills for success.
+Use positive influence to assist youth in building self-esteem and acquiring skills for success.

-4. Empower youth to choose to live a healthy lifestyle.
+Empower young people to choose a healthy lifestyle.

-5. Reduce youth and young adult substance abuse in a state that continues to be ranked higher than the other 48 states and DC.
+Work to reduce substance abuse among youth and young adults in a state that ranks higher than 48 other states and Washington, D.C.

-6. Encourage young people to become the caretakers of their communities.
+Encourage young individuals to take on the role of caretakers for their communities.

-7. Provide a support system by surrounding the young people in a caring, inclusive learning environment.
+Provide a support system by surrounding the young people in a caring and inclusive learning environment.

 Philosophy

-TEC empowers young people to unleash their infinite potential and equips them with the skills and confidence to make healthy choices while navigating the challenges of adolescence.
-While our primary focus is to steer young people away from drugs and alcohol, we firmly believe that the most impactful way to combat substance abuse is by addressing the underlying issues.
-We tackle a wide range of critical issues including suicide, depression, body image, education, healthy alternatives, and community responsibility.
-Collectively, these efforts form a comprehensive, multi-faceted approach to fostering resilience and building assets, ultimately leading to a reduction in overall drug and alcohol use.
+TEC empowers young people to realize their infinite potential by providing them with the skills and confidence needed to make healthy choices while facing the challenges of adolescence.
+While our primary focus is to guide young people away from drugs and alcohol, we firmly believe that the most effective way to combat substance abuse is by addressing the underlying issues.
+We address a wide range of critical topics, including suicide, depression, body image, education, healthy alternatives, and community responsibility.
+Together, these efforts create a comprehensive, multi-faceted approach to fostering resilience and building assets, ultimately leading to a reduction in overall drug and alcohol use.

-• Healthy Alternatives: Research shows that one of the biggest complaints young people have about why they use drugs is that there is nothing else to do.
-TEC strives to provide healthy alternatives, such as cultural events and movie nights, while encouraging young people to follow their passions.
+Healthy Alternatives: Research indicates that one of the main reasons young people use drugs is the lack of engaging activities.
+TEC aims to provide healthy alternatives, such as cultural events and movie nights, while encouraging young individuals to pursue their passions.

-• Empowerment and Personal Growth: The Infinite Center will be organized for and by youth.
-Young people involved with our organization will be empowered to take on leadership roles and contribute to organizational facets.
-We strive to inspire young people to find their passions and achieve their goals.
-We believe that there is a monumental difference between telling young people that the right thing to do is to say no to drug and alcohol use and empowering them so that they can speak out and say no when faced with the choice.
-We emphasize positive body image, mental and emotional well-being, and peer support as key aspects of youth empowerment.
+Empowerment and Personal Growth: The Infinite Center will be organized for and by youth.
+Young people involved with our organization will be empowered to take on leadership roles and contribute to various organizational aspects.
+We seek to inspire young individuals to discover their passions and achieve their goals.
+We believe there is a significant difference between simply telling young people to say no to drug and alcohol use and empowering them to say no when faced with that choice confidently.
+We emphasize positive body image, mental and emotional well-being, and peer support as vital components of youth empowerment.

-• Adolescent Identity Development: Research shows that developing a solid and stable sense of self is widely considered one of the central tasks of adolescence.
-The youth are much more self-conscious about their changing identities than at any other stage during adolescence.
+Adolescent Identity Development: Research shows that developing a strong and stable sense of self is one of the central tasks of adolescence.
+During this stage, youth become increasingly self-conscious about their evolving identities, more so than at any other age.

 Nondiscrimination and Accessibility Policy

-TEC operates its programs, services, and activities without discriminating based on race, religion, color, national origin (including limited English proficiency), disability, age, sex, sexual orientation, gender identity, physical challenge, or other factors prohibited by law.
+TEC is committed to providing its programs, services, and activities without discrimination based on race, religion, color, national origin (including limited English proficiency), disability, age, sex, sexual orientation, gender identity, physical challenge, or any other factors prohibited by law.

 State Nondiscrimination Law

-TEC complies with Vermont’s Chapter 139: Discrimination and Public Accommodations.
+TEC adheres to Vermont’s Chapter 139: Discrimination and Public Accommodations.

-TEC complies with (among others) the following federal nondiscrimination laws:
+TEC complies with several federal nondiscrimination laws, including:

 Contact us.